 What Is Fake Steak (or Mock Filet Mignon)?

 If you do an internet search for "fake steak," you get lots of plant-based meat substitutes.
-If you search for recipes that take ground beef, they often take crackers or something other than rice.
-Many of those recipes use condensed soup as a gravy - and I hate gravy!
+Even when those recipes use ground beef, they often take crackers or something other than rice - one of those thrifty budget tricks to stretch out your grocery money.
+Many of those recipes use condensed soup as a gravy - and I hate gravy.

 Key Ingredients